eladkarako/exiftool-source/README.md

          contains one argument per line (NOT one option per line -- some options require additional arguments, and all arguments must be placed on separate lines).
-Blank lines and lines beginning with "#" and are ignored.
+Blank lines and lines beginning with "#" are ignored.
+White space at the start of a line is removed.
 Normal shell processing of arguments is not performed, which among other things means that arguments should not be quoted and spaces are treated as any other character. *ARGFILE* may exist relative to either the current directory or the exiftool directory unless an absolute pathname is given.

          For example, the following *ARGFILE* will set the value of Copyright to "Copyright YYYY, Phil Harvey", where "YYYY" is the